 Hubert von Goisern (born 17 November 1952) is an Austrian singer-songwriter and world musician.
 With his mix of rock music and elements of traditional Volksmusik he has become a prominent exponent of the so-called New Volksmusik and Alpine Rock in Austria, Switzerland, and Germany.
 His stage name “von Goisern” refers to his home town.
 Hubert von Goisern has won numerous record certifications and several national and international awards.
 His lyrics very often tackle political issues.

 Dr. Johannes HAHN - European Commissioner for European Neighbourhood Policy and Enlargement Negotiations (currently not active)

-Hahn (born 2 December 1957) is an Austrian politician, who has been Commissioner Commissioner for European Neighbourhood Policy & Enlargement Negotiations since November 2014 .
+Hahn (born 2 December 1957) is an Austrian politician, who has been Commissioner for European Neighbourhood Policy & Enlargement Negotiations since November 2014 .
 He previously served as European Commissioner for Regional Policy in the second Barroso Commission, succeeding Benita Ferrero-Waldner as Austria’s EU representative.

 During his term as EU Commissioner for Regional Policy Johannes Hahn implemented the most ambitious and comprehensive reform of EU Regional Policy so far.
-The main achievement of the reform is the transformation of Regional Policy from a subvention into a genuine investment policy, closely linked with EU economic governance and macro-economic conditions.
+The main achievement of the reform was the transformation of Regional Policy from a subvention into a genuine investment policy, closely linked with EU economic governance and macro-economic conditions.
 This allows e.g. to modify programmes to support key structural reforms.